 The consolidated financial statements are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America, and have been prepared consistent with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 954, Healthcare Entities, which addresses the accounting for healthcare entities.
 The net assets, revenue, expenses, and gains and losses of healthcare entities are classified based on the existence or absence of donor-imposed restrictions.
-Accordingly, unrestricted net assets are amounts not subject to donor-imposed stipulations and are available for operations.
-Temporarily restricted net assets are those whose use has been limited by donors to a specific time period or purpose.
-Permanently restricted net assets have been restricted by donors to be maintained in perpetuity.
+Accordingly, net assets without donor restrictions are amounts not subject to donor-imposed stipulations and are available for operations.
+Net assets with donor restrictions are those whose use has been limited by donors to a specific time period or purpose, or whose use has been restricted by donors to be maintained in perpetuity.
 All significant intercompany transactions have been eliminated upon consolidation.